 Take these steps to get started with G.I.
 Bill® benefits at Penn State Great Valley:

 - Apply for benefits through the U.S. Department of Veterans Affairs.
 Eligible veterans will receive a Certificate of Eligibility (COE) describing the type of benefit to which you are entitled, the percentage of your entitlement, and the time period for your benefit.

 - Sign up for a premium VA eBenefits account.

 - Provide a copy of your eBenefits Enrollment Status page, or a copy of your COE, to the Penn State Great Valley school certifying officials by email to [email protected] or in person at the Office of Student Services.

-- Submit an Enrollment Verification Request each semester to the Penn State Great Valley VA school certifying officials by email to email@example.com or in person at the Office of Student Services.
+- Students using the G.I.
+Bill®, each semester, must complete the VA Enrollment Request Form in LionPATH.
 To assure your benefit is applied to your account before your semester bill due date, submit your request 4–6 weeks before the first day of every semester.